Slick back hair has done the rounds as the finishing touch of a corporate uniform. It’s simple, clean, and says you’re here to get shit done.

 Thick hair can be an obstacle to getting this style right.
 A slicked back haircut generally necessitates low to medium density hair.
 Anything thicker, and you’ll find it’s difficult to both slick the hair back and maintain its shape.
 If you’ve found that your hair doesn’t stay in place, or requires handfuls of product, then ask the barber to use thinning shears.
 This alleviates some of the density in your hair, making it easier to pull back with a comb.
 Think of it as an inconvenient blessing.
 It’s better to have thick hair than none at all.

 For curly haired gents, you might need to tap out early.
 It’s unlikely you’ll achieve Draper-esque slick style without investing your house mortgage in Olympic-pool quantities of pomade.
 That’s not to say the show can’t go on – you will just need to adapt the style to one that suits curly hair.
 These styles are messy off duty looks; think curly variations of David Beckham’s or a textured quiff.

 Slick Back Hair Products

 You’ve been to the local salon, and the product shelf seems to go on forever.
-There’s endless options for product out there – clay, paste, cream, pomade, gel, wax – and you might be feeling a bit of an information overload from all the choice.
-You’ll have the most success, however, if you keep it simple and stick to a pomade or clay – depending on the image you want to project.
+There are endless options of products to choose from – clay, paste, cream, pomade, gel, wax – and you might be feeling a bit of information overload from all the choice.
+You’ll have the most success, however, if you keep it simple and stick to pomade or clay – depending on the image you want to project.

 So if you want to incorporate a schmick 1950’s corporate look, pomade is the man for the job.
 Remember, less is more with pomade – start with a little bit, evenly through the hair, and work your way up.
 Handfuls of product are for lounge lizards and clueless teenagers.